 - Cooked greens

 - Canned salmon (with bones)

-If your child eats a balanced, healthy diet, she shouldn't need a vitamin supplement.
-However, some kids can be picky eaters.
-Usually they still get all the nutrients they need.
-But if you are concerned, ask your doctor about giving your child a pediatric multivitamin.
+If your child's diet is balanced and healthy, they should not need a vitamin supplement.
+Some kids are picky eaters, but usually they still get all the nutrients they need.
+If you are concerned, ask your health care provider whether your child needs a children's multivitamin.

 When to Call Your Child's Health Care Provider

 Call the provider if you are concerned your child: